sinclairzx81/corsa/readme.md

 ## select

-This library provides a simple channel `select` function similar to that going in the Go programming language.
+This library provides a simple channel `select` function similar to multi channel select found in the Go programming language.
 It allows multiple `Receiver<T>` types to be combined into a singular stream.

 ```typescript
 import { channel, Receiver, select } from './channels'